nikoheikkila/nikoheikkila.fi/content/blog/effortless-end-to-end-testing-with-microsoft-playwright/index.md

 Using **VS Code**, I'm also able to attach the debugger right in the middle of a test to investigate where that one element disappeared.

 If the languages mentioned above are not your cup of tea, you may also use other [supported languages][languages] which currently include **Python**, **C#**, and **Golang**.
+These are currently considered to be in preview and not ready for production use, but feel free to tinker away.

-QA specialists and other people with less programming background can start writing tests with simple languages like Python.
+Upside with multiple language support is that QA specialists and other people with less programming background can start writing tests with simple languages like Python.
 In contrast, more experienced people appreciate the robust type systems found in TypeScript and Golang.
 Naturally, the most important thing is you don't have to use Robot Framework keywords anymore.

 ### Extendability

-Because Playwright does not ship with a test runner, you may use any library you're familiar with be it `assert`, `chai`, or `expect`.
-You may also choose your selector engines if the current one doesn't cater to your needs.
+Because Playwright does not ship with an assertion library or a test runner, you may use any libraries you're familiar with be it `assert`, `chai`, or `expect`.
+As for running the tests, Jest is recommended because it takes a lot of setup code out of your hands so you can focus on writing the actual test cases.

 You can also use any third-party NPM modules in your tests.
 For example, [`faker.js`][faker] library proves useful when testing HTML form validation with random data.

 ### Easy Maintenance

 More than often, E2E tests contain a lot of repeated actions which can be abstracted into common methods for increased maintainability.
-Playwright did not invent **Page Object Models** (POM), but they prove useful here as well.
-In brief, they are regular classes which are instantiated with a `Page` object responsible for page actions.
+Playwright did not invent the **Page Object Model** (POM), but using them proves useful here as well.
+In brief, POMs are regular classes which are instantiated with a `Page` object responsible for page actions.
 Remember to declare your methods asynchronous.

-Using a POM, the following operation of signing a user in…
+Using a POM, the following operation of signing a user in...

 ```ts
 await Promise.all([